Seraph and the Seraphim

 The cedar circle has stood for centuries, but tonight it hosts a different rite.
 Here, under starlight and moss, Seraph kneels to intimacy itself.

 Facing her is Koboru: rugged, broad, working-class handsome, the forest’s chosen son.
-At her side, Sioniel.
-Watchful, yearning, guiding.
-She rests a hand on Seraph’s shoulder and reaches toward Koboru, weaving them together in a trinity of surrender and desire.
+At her side, Sioniel, watchful, yearning, guiding, rests a hand on Seraph’s shoulder and reaches toward Koboru, weaving them together in a trinity of surrender and desire.

 Performers: Seraph, Koboru, Sioniel

-Audience pleasures: Ritual submission, forest setting, emotional topping, grounding masculinity, tenderness braided with power
+Audience pleasures: Ritual submission, poly intimacy, forest setting, emotional topping, grounding masculinity, tenderness braided with power

 Meet the Performers